Considerations and Flexibility in Tiered Mobility Programs (Part 4 of 4)

 Businesses often use tiered programs to provide varying levels of support to relocating employees, based on pre-defined eligibility criteria.
 Most commonly, the eligibility is related to the reason for their deployment and/or employee level.
 For domestic moves, homeowner status may be an additional consideration.
 In certain regions, geography can also be added to the list of factors.
 Tiered programs segment employees into company-determined program types or tiers, each of which comes with a defined set of mobility services.
 This approach results in programs that reflect the nature and level of support that is required to facilitate a successful relocation.

 Additional flexibility can be provided within each tier by providing a range of support and delivery levels for each service/policy component.
-These levels could vary based on a variety of company-determined factors, such as tenure, relocation drivers, destination location, employee preference, etc. For instance, if a company designates three tiers (entry-level, mid-level and senior-level employees) and an employee falls into the senior-level tier based on her job title, s/he would be entitled to all of the same services any employee would receive within that tier.
-However, while all employees might receive temporary living accommodation, this same employee might receive 90 days of accommodation while she looks for a new home because she’s had a lengthy tenure with the company or is considered a critical talent placement.
+These levels could vary based on a variety of company-determined factors, such as tenure, relocation drivers, destination location, employee preference, etc. For instance, if a company designates three tiers (entry-level, mid-level, and senior-level employees) and an employee falls into the senior-level tier based on her job title, s/he would be entitled to all of the same services any employee would receive within that tier.
+However, while all employees might receive temporary living accommodations, this same employee might receive 90 days of accommodations while she looks for a new home because she’s had a lengthy tenure with the company or is considered a critical talent placement.
 Another employee in the senior-level tier might only receive 30 days as a self-selected assignee if s/he only has one year of tenure with the company or has self-selected the relocation.

 Mobility Readiness: How Personal Situations Impact Relocation Support